The Best Places to Stay in Goa in 2023 – Insider’s Tips for all Beaches and all Budgets.

 A private villa is also a great option when visiting Goa with a group of friends.
 You can stay together and party at the villa and you could end up saving money when compared to booking several hotel rooms.

-Best Villa for Friends: Riviera Hermitage Apartments
+Best Villa for Friends: Riviera Hermitage Apartments, Arpora, North Goa

 Great value gated complex in Arpora with swimming pool and AC apartments to sleep groups of 4.
 Located close to nightclubs like Club Cubana and Hammerzz and Baga, Calangute and Anjuna.